brycewray/hugo-site/content/posts/2021/08/gems-in-rough-08.md

 On the bright side, I should note that I was able to convert this site's `imgc` image-delivery shortcode to an `Imgc.astro` component that works perfectly well when dropped into an `.astro` page, so that process is pretty straightforward.

 On the still brighter side, the Astro team is friendly to a fault, seems to listen to any and all feedback, and is quickly building a great and helpful community---including its presence on Discord.
 This reminds me a lot of the early days of Eleventy (or, at least, what I gather those were like considering that I didn't get into Eleventy until it was already well over a year old; by contrast, the first public beta for Astro appeared only a few weeks ago).
 We'll see what comes of Astro, which is getting a lot of attention in the SSG world right now.
-If you have a sadistic interest in following my sometimes stumbling efforts to make it work to my liking, feel free to drop in on my [Astro repo](https://github.com/brycewray/astro-site).

 ## Using Speedlify to compare vendors

-I have a cloned repo of Zach Leatherman's [Speedlify project](https://github.com/zachleat/speedlify) for testing the performance of some sites I've built on different static site hosting vendors with the [same repository](https://github.com/brycewray/hosts-test).
+I have a cloned repo of Zach Leatherman's [Speedlify project](https://github.com/zachleat/speedlify) for testing the performance of some sites I've built on different static site hosting vendors with the same repository.
 While I typically use a cron job to run the Speedlify test automatically, I sometimes also do a manual run after making a change to the test repo.
 This gives me a chance to check the relative build times for the hosts.
 On the most recent push to this repo earlier this week---upgrading a few dependencies but otherwise making no changes---I got the following build times, in minutes and seconds (and, for comparison's sake, note also the previous push's build times).

 1. **[Vercel](https://vercel.com)**: 0:28.
 Previous: 0:34.
 2. **[Render](https://render.com)**: 1:26.
 Previous: unknown (Render couldn't display logs from earlier builds).